Why successful business succession starts long before you’re ready

 Transferring ownership to your employees

 This kind of transfer is technically known as an employee stock ownership plan, or ESOP.
-“But I prefer to talk about it simply as employee ownership,” Miller says.
+“But I prefer to talk about it simply as employee ownership,” Roth says.
 “The transition to an ESOP-owned company essentially puts the value and wealth of a company into the hands of the employees over time.”
 That is accomplished through financing the transfer of the company’s ownership to a trust established to benefit employees, who can cash in their ownership shares when they leave the company or retire.
 “The potential benefits are quite unique and can’t be achieved through the other approaches to business succession,” Roth says.

 Those benefits include something called a 1042 exchange, which lets you defer capital gains taxes on a business sale — potentially indefinitely.
 This exit strategy can also help ensure that your business remains a vital part of your community.
 But this is a highly regulated exchange that must follow the rules of the Employee Retirement Income Security Act of 1974 (ERISA), which protects the interests of employees in retirement plans.
 Moreover, a company considering a transition to employee ownership needs to think about how it will pay off the loans used to finance the transaction so that it can free up capital for the ongoing growth of the business – just as with other exit strategies that rely on some amount of debt to complete the transaction.